BloomTech-Labs/gitbook-labs-guides/coding/git-workflow.md

 ### Sharing Is Good

 Now you have a branch to make all your awesome commits to.
 However, since you just had your team in mind while naming the branch, let’s take a minute or two to do something extra nice for them.
-Let's us the “Early Pull Strategy” to allow team members to follow along but not be nagged by our ongoing commits.
+Let's use the “Early Pull Strategy” to allow team members to follow along but not be nagged by our ongoing commits.
 This is done simply by pushing our new branch to the **origin** then create a draft **PR** in GitHub.

 > git push -u origin ${git\_current\_branch}